Tour Code : EN-119

 Arsemia, the summer capital of the Commagene kingdom, was established in 200 BC by Arsmez, the kingdom's founder, on the Nemrut road in the Kahta district of Adıyaman.

-Karakuş Tumulus: The tombs of the sister and wife of the Commagene King are located in this mound.
+Karakuş Tümülüs, The tombs of the sister and wife of the Commagene King are located in this mound.

 Cendere Bridge was built by the Roman Emperor Septimius Severus (193-211).
 It is a magnificent, monumental example of ancient Roman architecture.